 - May require a higher upfront investment

-Barrier-Free Shower Doors
+Barrier Free Shower Doors

-Barrier-free showers have a fixed shower door panel near the shower head.
+Barrier free showers have a fixed shower door panel near the shower head.

-- Contemporary, streamline design
+- Contemporary, streamlined design

 - No step or lip at the entrance

-- Perfect for individuals with mobility limitations
+- Perfect for individuals who need accessible solutions

 - Installation can require additional materials and labor